Skip to main content

 The producers

-It’s not easy to pick out “the top” glass fly rod producing companies because there are so many small companies that have, over the years, been the leaders in developing the technologies that have vastly improved the performance of glass.
-We have avoided listing some of the best boutique builders because it’s too difficult to identify them since many do not have a web presence or have such a poor site it’s a turn-off.
-Often, these craftsmen and women-only build on-demand to personal specifications or only address angling regional fisheries or both.
+It’s not easy to pick out “the top” glass fly rod-producing companies because there are so many small companies that have, over the years, been the leaders in developing technologies that have vastly improved the performance of glass.
+We have avoided listing some of the best boutique builders because it’s too difficult to identify them since many do not have a web presence or have such a poor site, so it’s a turn-off.
+Often, these craftsmen and women only build on-demand to personal specifications or only address angling regional fisheries or both.

 Clarifier:

-We do not include companies who build one or two glass rods or offer only very narrowed choices, even excellent glass rods are excluded – like Tom Dorsey at Thomas and Thomas, past maker Tom Morgan or Jim Bartschi of Scott Fly Rod Company and, of course, many others.
+We do not include companies that build one or two glass rods or offer only very narrow choices.
+Even excellent glass rods are excluded—like Tom Dorsey at Thomas and Thomas, past maker Tom Morgan, Jim Bartschi of Scott Fly Rod Company, and, of course, many others.

-NOTE: Cameron Mortensen, the publisher of The Glass Manifesto, is the default fiberglass’ fly rod industry spokesperson.
+NOTE: Cameron Mortensen, the publisher of The Glass Manifesto, is the spokesperson for the default fiberglass fly rod industry.
 His website is your source for those exceptional boutique sources we referred to above.

-Here are those fly rod companies we found that are both committed to glass and offer outstanding “off the shelf” options.
+Here are the fly rod companies we found that are committed to glass and offer outstanding “off-the-shelf” options.

 Tim Rajeff